iceticshacker7/JSONpowerDBproject/README.md

-Benefits of using JSON-PowerDB:
+Benefits of using JSON-PowerDB:<br>
 Proprietary algorithm for High Performance CRUD operations.
-Multiple times faster than popular DBMS.
+Multiple times faster than popular DBMS.<br>
-Serverless support for faster development - A UI developer can develop complete dynamic application.
+Serverless support for faster development - A UI developer can develop complete dynamic application.<br>
-DBMS with built in web / application server and embedded caching makes the performance lightning fast.
+DBMS with built in web / application server and embedded caching makes the performance lightning fast.<br>
-Server side Native NoSQL - best query performance.
+Server side Native NoSQL - best query performance.<br>
-In-built support to query on multiple JPDB databases.
+In-built support to query on multiple JPDB databases.<br>
-Multi-mode DBMS - Document DB, Key-Value DB, RDBMS support.
+Multi-mode DBMS - Document DB, Key-Value DB, RDBMS support.<br>
-Schema free - easy to develop and maintain.
+Schema free - easy to develop and maintain.<br>
-Web-services API - Can be used with any programming language that has support for HTTP.
+Web-services API - Can be used with any programming language that has support for HTTP.<br>
-Enriched by a pluggable API Framework - A developer can develop a pluggable API and plugin into any of our cloud JPDB instance.
+Enriched by a pluggable API Framework - A developer can develop a pluggable API and plugin into any of our cloud JPDB instance.<br>
-Standardisation of API development framework makes the development process easy, more readable, and less error prone.
+Standardisation of API development framework makes the development process easy, more readable, and less error prone.<br>
-Multiple security layers.
+Multiple security layers.<br>
-Nimble, Simple to use, In Memory, Real-time DBMS.
+Nimble, Simple to use, In Memory, Real-time DBMS.<br>

-Use cases:
+Use cases:<br>
-All RDMS use cases.
+All RDMS use cases.<br>
-All key-value use cases.
+All key-value use cases.<br>
-All document use cases.
+All document use cases.<br>
-Time series/geospatial analytics.
+Time series/geospatial analytics.<br>
-Real time application for data analytics.
+Real time application for data analytics.<br>
-Live working HTML templates.
+Live working HTML templates.<br>
 Any software application that needs backend DB.
-(Dynamic web-apps/Mobile/Desktop Apps)
+(Dynamic web-apps/Mobile/Desktop Apps)<br>